peterrmah/bored-api/README.md

 ## API Resources

-See API docs (/api/docs) for more information
+See API docs (/api/docs) for detailed API documentation

 ### Activity (`/activity`)

-An **activity** object is a suggested activity a client might perform in the event they are bored.
-The activity object consists of a set of properties describing some relevant details about the activity.
+The **activity** resource is the primary resource of the API, representing a suggested activity a client might perform in the event they are bored.
+The activity object consists of a set of properties describing some relevant details about the activity suggested.

 #### GET - Retrieving an activity